Call for 2024 Nominations for ASPB Awards

 It is important to have a substantial response to a request for nominations.
 The larger the group of nominees, the greater the value and meaningfulness of the ASPB awards program.
 Do not delay.
 By starting the nominating process now, meeting the deadline should pose no problem.

 PLEASE NOTE: Letters of recommendation will still be accepted but are no longer required for any awards.
 Please see step 1 below for details.

 Awards to be Presented in 2024: (Hover over titles to read more)

 Charles Albert Shull Award (ASPB Membership is Required)

 This award was initiated in 1971 by the Society to honor Dr. Charles A. Shull, whose personal interest and support were largely responsible for the founding and early growth of the Society.
 It is a monetary award made annually for outstanding investigations in the field of plant biology by a member who is generally under forty-five years of age on January 1st of the year of presentation, or is fewer than ten years from the granting of the doctoral degree.
-Breaks in careers will be considered when addressing the age limit of this award.
+Breaks in careers will be considered when addressing the age limit of this award and in 2022, well-justified and explained impacts of the COVID-19 pandemic when applicable.
 The recipient is invited to address the Society at the annual meeting the following year.

 - Charles F. Kettering Award

 This award was established by an endowment from the Kettering Foundation in 1962 to recognize excellence in the field of photosynthesis.
 It is a monetary award to be given to an individual, whether or not a member of the Society, in even-numbered years..